DungeonDev78/AMNetworkLayer/README.md

 ```

 ## Advanced Usage
-In this section wou will find additional info for an andavced use of the AMNetworkLayer library.
+In this section would will find additional info for an andavced use of the AMNetworkLayer library.

-**Note**: if you have red the documentation and you have already tried some services, you'll have noticed that you can use indifferently the two forms **AMNetworkManager.shared** or the shortest **AMNet**.
+**Note**: if you have read the documentation and you have already tried some services, you'll have noticed that you can use indifferently the two forms **AMNetworkManager.shared** or the shortest **AMNet**.

 ### Logs